-Using those thresholds, we estimated the Egyptian middle class population to be around 44 per cent of the population in 2011.
-From 2005 to 2009, it hovered around 51 per cent (figure VII).
-Those estimates are modest in comparison to Ali's analysis (85.2 per cent in 2005) whose study is, methodologically, the closest to ours among the earlier reviewed ones.
-One reason for this result is that we use the upper poverty line as a lower threshold whereas he uses the lower poverty line as a lower threshold, thus including our "vulnerable" class into his definition of the middle class.
+Using those thresholds, we estimated the Egyptian middle-class population to be around 44 per cent of the population in 2011.
+From 2005 to 2009, it hovered around 51 per cent (Figure 7).
+Those estimates are modest in comparison to Ali's (2009) analysis (85.2 per cent in 2005) and whose study is, methodologically, the closest to ours among the earlier reviewed ones.17 One reason for this result is that we use the upper poverty line as a lower threshold whereas he uses the lower poverty line as a lower threshold, thus including our 'vulnerable' class in his definition of the middle class.
 However, as the latter constituted approximately 20 per cent of the population from 2005 to 2011, even if we were to exclude them from our results, this would still leave our estimate of the middle class at approximately 67 per cent in 2011, almost 30 per cent below his.